blitzuuu/Lounge-Rating/readme.md

 	font-weight: 500;
 }
 ```
-This is what the output looks like (Note: I also have a semi-transparent black colour source behind my text in OBS to make it more readable):
+This is what the output looks like (*Note: I also have a semi-transparent black colour source behind my text in OBS to make it more readable*)

 ![Example Image](images/Example.jpg)